tozny/e3db-java/DEVELOPMENT.md

 The `androidtest` project contains Android-specific tests (for crypto operations as well as secure configuration storage).

-You must set the `REGISTRATION_TOKEN` environment variable *when building the app*.
-Note that this value is compiled into the Test APK and executed on the Android device (or emulator).
-If you change the value, you must clean the `androidtest` project and compile again.

 You can run the Android tests from the command line using the command `gradlew :androidtest:connectedAndroidTest`, assuming a phone is plugged in and has USB debugging enabled.